|

 1970.

-I joined the Tucker while in drydock at the Long Beach Naval Shipyard.
+I joined the Tucker while in drydock at the Long Beach Naval

-stay aboard the Tucker.
+my entire stay aboard the Tucker.

 I look forward to hearing from my old shipmates and friends that I